3 Types of Colostomy Surgery (and Stoma Sites On the Stomach)

 Colostomy surgery is a procedure whereby a section of the colon is diverted and attached to an opening, that opens out through the abdominal wall.
 This opening is known as a stoma.

-Having colostomy surgery is a life saving measure that enables a patient expel human waste (faeces) from the digestive tract, because the colon and consequently, the rectum has been disabled through colon surgery.
+Having colostomy surgery is a life-saving measure that enables a patient to expel human waste (feces) from the digestive tract, because the colon and consequently, the rectum has been disabled through colon surgery.

-The colostomy procedure is performed for many different reasons and conditions.
-Some are carried out because of cancer or some form of colon rupture.
-Others, such as those done for children, may be because of birth defects.
+The procedure is performed for many different reasons and conditions.
+Some are carried out because of cancer or some form of colon rupture while others, such as those done for children, may be due to birth defects.

 Colostomy surgical procedures can be temporary (reversible), or permanent (irreversible).
 Some stomas are large while others are small.
 You will find some on the left side of the abdomen, the right side or, in the middle.

 A colostomy bag (pouch) is usually attached to the stoma to collect waste products, such as stool that under normal circumstances, pass through the colon and out of the rectum and anus (back passage).

 Types of Surgical Procedures

 A patient's doctor is the one who will know the right type of colostomy that is needed, while taking into consideration the patient's condition, the kind of trauma and the progression of an existing disease, among all other factors.